 4) Take Night Classes

-This option sucks.
+This option might be a drag for some.
 I know first hand.
 I worked full-time and attended law school at night.
-It is not something that everyone can manage, but it does save a lot money.
-It also gives you a leg up on your competitors for jobs because you have more experience.
-Plus, when an interviewer learned that you went to school at night while working, they are more willing to forgive blemishes on your transcript.
+It is not something that everyone can manage, but it does save a lot of money.
+It also gives you a leg up on your competition for jobs because you’ll have more experience.
+Plus, when an interviewer learns that you went to school at night while working, they are often more willing to forgive blemishes on your transcript.
 Interviewers will also admire the work ethic you displayed to work your way through school.

 5) Go to a Public School

 College isn’t cheap.
-A public school will still cost you a ton of money and can lead to you racking up a ton of student loan debt.
-The place you get into a ton of trouble is funding a private school education on student loans.
+A public school can cost you a lot of money and lead to a large student loan debt.
+But the place you can really get into trouble is funding a private school education on student loans.
 It is easy to say this is my “dream school” and I must attend.
 While I understand this point of view, I don’t subscribe to it.
 College is an amazing time in your life regardless of where you go.
 The experience is what you make of it.
-If you think that you will only be happy at your “dream school,” you are going about things wrong.
+If you think that you will only be happy at your dream school, you are going about things wrong.

-The other argument for many private schools is having the fancy name on your diploma.
+Another argument some make for why you should attend private schools is having the fancy name on your diploma.
 Again, I understand why this is important.
-However, there are many things that are more important than the difference between a private school vs. a public school on your diploma.
+However, many things are more important than the difference between a private school vs. a public school on your diploma.
 They include:

 - Who you know